usbarmory/GoTEE/README.md

 > :warning: this is a PoC

-This project demonstrates instantiation of [TamaGo](https://github.com/f-secure-foundry/tamago) based unikernels in privileged (PL1 - system mode) and unprivileged (PL0 - user mode), interacting with each other through monitor/supervisor mode and custom system calls
+This project demonstrates concurrent instantiation of [TamaGo](https://github.com/f-secure-foundry/tamago) based unikernels in privileged and unprivileged modes, interacting with each other through monitor/supervisor mode and custom system calls

 The PoC serves as foundation to develop a [TamaGo](https://github.com/f-secure-foundry/tamago) based Trusted Execution